If you think the only frozen strawberry recipes I can come up with will be smoothies and milkshakes, you’re in for a treat.

 Before we start: no, this isn’t strawberry flavored angel food cake.

-This fun dessert combines angel food cake, Jell-O, Cool Whip, and frozen strawberries.
+This fun dessert with angel food cake calls for Jell-O, Cool Whip, and frozen strawberries.

 The cake just needs to be broken into pieces and folded through the creamy Jell-O before going in the fridge to set.